-Proposals for the development of new ‘live-work’ units will be supported where they are located within the settlement boundary, subject to highways, access, design and amenity considerations.
+Proposals for the development of new ‘live-work’ units will be supported.
+Proposals affecting the Green Belt will only be supported where they satisfy the exceptions set out in the NPPF subject to highways, access, design and amenity considerations

 The ability for businesses to operate from home is increasing in importance and the coronavirus pandemic has illustrated the importance of the ability for people to work from home.
 Whilst current data on levels of homeworking across the area is not available, it is evident that it is becoming more popular.

 Whilst some elements of home working may not require planning permission, as new home businesses are established and grow, they may require modest additions such as the conversion of outbuildings or small-scale new buildings within the curtilage of the dwelling.
 Policy EB9 therefore provides support for this development where it can be achieved without significant impact on the built and natural environment and residential amenity.